-We read the report so you don’t have to and here’s what the August Jobs Report said—be warned it wasn’t terribly exciting.
+We read the report so you don’t have to.
+Here’s what the August Jobs Report said — and be warned, it wasn’t terribly exciting.
 There were only 96.000 jobs added to the economy.
-On a positive note though, the unemployment rate went down from 8.3% to 8.1%.
+On a positive note, the unemployment rate went down from 8.3% to 8.1%.

 Where did we see growth?

 - Hospitality (food services) added 28,000 jobs